JasonWaataja/JWS/README.md

 desktop environment that supports setting wallpapers with feh.
-There's a command line utility called jws with acts as the daemon for setting the wallpaper and is supposed to be started with the WM or DE with the command jws or jws -c /path/to/config/file.
+There's a command line utility called jws with acts as the daemon for setting the wallpaper and is supposed to be started with the WM or DE with the command `jws` or `jws -c /path/to/config/file`.
 JWS-Config is a graphical tool for creating the config file that is used by JWS.

 ## Installation